-It should be noted, however, that this is not full time, and that the store is only manned on approx. two days per week.
+It should be noted, however, that this is not full time, and that the store is only manned on an occasional basis.
+On occasion, urgent retrievals may be required when there are no records staff at the store.
+Staff will endeavor to facilitate these wherever possible.

 To retrieve a record, the retrieving officer should fill in a file retrieval slip.
-Again, this is in triplicate: retain one copy yourself, the Records Manager will retain one copy, and the final copy remains in place of the file until it is returned.
+Again, this is in triplicate: retain one copy yourself, records staff will retain one copy, and the final copy remains in place of the file until it is returned.